vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 general fatigue/lethargy.
 Some of these might have been exacerbated by the unnatural position and mouth opening that were part of the dental cleaning process.

+## 2024-10-10: Atrantil two doses and reduced symptoms

+On 2024-10-10, with my first meal, I took two doses of Atrantil.
+My abdominal symptoms in the late morning / early afternoon were much more subdued than the past two days.
+However, I did have brief head/neck/shoulder stiffness as usual, and this was not significantly less than the last two day

+In the evening, I again had a bit of abdominal discomfort, and the magnitude was less than the past two days, but still more than in the late morning / early afternoon.

+Overall, the data is consistent with Atrantil helping improve things, but not clearly so.